jroberts-payjoy/payjoy_scripts/README.md

 # Including Documentation

-    Please see below to add "Usage, Summary, and Help" comments to each of your commands
+    Please see below under "Self-Documenting" to add "Usage, Summary, and Help" comments to each of your commands

 # sub: a delicious way to organize programs